Vauxhall Grandland X SUV (2017 - ) review

-As an all-new model, it’s hard to predict how reliable the Grandland X will be, but Vauxhall as a brand sits in the middle of Warranty Direct’s Reliability Index, well below Nissan, Peugeot and Renault.
+Vauxhall as a brand sits in the middle of Warranty Direct’s Reliability Index, well below Nissan, Peugeot and Renault.
 However, the 2019 JD Power Vehicle Dependability Study, which ranks more recent manufacturer performance, has Vauxhall well above average, which is encouraging news.
 The company offers a pretty standard three-year/60,000-mile new car warranty, well below what you’ll get with a new Kia Sportage.

 How safe is it?

 The Grandland X has already achieved a maximum five stars in Euro NCAP crash tests, matching the Peugeot 3008.
-Every model comes with six airbags and a lane departure warning system, as well as Vauxhall’s OnStar system (which will automatically call for help after an accident).
+Every model comes with six airbags and a lane departure warning system.
 We think it’s worth stepping up from the basic SE model, as from Tech Line Nav, the Grandland also comes with the Safety Pack, which includes a system to detect driver drowsiness, forward collision alert, automatic emergency braking and a lane assist system, as well as a blind spot assist system.

 How much equipment do I get?

-The base model (although as we explain above, not the model with the cheapest list price) is SE trim, and it comes pretty well equipped, with Bluetooth, DAB, Android Auto, Apple CarPlay, dual-zone climate control and cruise control, as well as automatic lights and wipers, and rear parking sensors.
+The base model is SE trim, and it comes pretty well equipped, with Bluetooth, DAB, Android Auto, Apple CarPlay, dual-zone climate control and cruise control, as well as automatic lights and wipers, and rear parking sensors.
 Business Edition Nav, which is targeted at fleet customers, adds sat-nav and a larger, 8.0-inch touchscreen, as well as some interior niceties like the movable boot floor, rear centre armrest and puddle lights on the outside, as well as front parking sensors and some extra safety systems,

 The Grandland X is a perfectly decent family SUV that comes with plenty of equipment and lots of space.
 Knowing Vauxhall, it should also be available with some very attractive offers, but you’ll have to be willing overlook some weaknesses to part with your cash and buy one.